Intel-BMC/openbmc/README.md

 IPMI commands are available to enable user root for serial console access and to enable users for IPMI, Redfish, and web access.

-There is also a `"debug-tweaks"` feature that can be added to a build to re-enable the default user credentials.
+There is also a feature, `"debug-tweaks"`, that can be added to a build to re-enable the default user credentials.

 #### Enable root user